JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 ### Your contributions
 - Interface between Turing and MLJ
-- Comparisons of ensambling, stacking of predictive distribution
+- Comparisons of ensembling, stacking of predictive distribution
 - reproducible benchmarks across various settings.

 ### References